lumberjoc/k8s-buildkite/README.md

 ## Step 4: Set up Buildkite Agent

 We'll be using Buildkite's agent to run our pipelines.
 You can sign up for a Buildkite account and follow their instructions to set up the agent.
-Once you have the Buildkite agent configured, you'll need to create a Kubernetes deployment and service for it:
+Once you have the Buildkite agent configured, you'll need to create a Kubernetes deployment and service for it (don't apply immediately after creation):
 ```
 # buildkite-agent-deployment.yaml
 apiVersion: apps/v1